opendocsg/slw-judgments-backfill/2008_SGHC_59/report.md

  The object under the words “forum non conveniens” is to find that forum which is the more suitable for the ends of justice, and is preferable, because pursuit of the litigation in that forum is more likely to secure those ends.

-30     Hence the ultimate question that must always be borne in mind in a stay application on the ground of _forum non conveniens_ is to ascertain where the case should suitably be tried having regard to the interest of the parties and the ends of justice: _Q&M Enterprises Sdn Bhd v Poh Kiat_ [2005] 4 SLR 494 at [13].
+30     Hence the ultimate question that must always be borne in mind in a stay application on the ground of _forum non conveniens_ is to ascertain where the case should suitably be tried having regard to the interest of the parties and the ends of justice: _Q&M Enterprises Sdn Bhd v Poh Kiat_ <span class="citation">[2005] 4 SLR 494</span> at [13].

 31     In the present case, the burden rests on the defendant to show that Singapore is not the natural or appropriate forum for the trial of the action and that there is another available forum, which is clearly or distinctly more appropriate than Singapore.
 For this, I examined the material facts and the issues in dispute to determine the jurisdiction with which the action would have the most real and substantial connection.
 If at this stage (“first stage”), I do not find that England is clearly or distinctly more appropriate, then I will ordinarily refuse the stay.
 However, if the defendant is able to show that England is clearly or distinctly the more appropriate forum, then I will ordinarily grant a stay **_unless_** the plaintiff can show circumstances (“unless question”) by reason of which justice requires that a stay should not be granted (“second stage”).

-32     In considering the connecting factors, the court must have regard to the likely issues in dispute: _Yeoh Poh San & Anor v Won Siok Wan_ [2002] SGHC 196.
+32     In considering the connecting factors, the court must have regard to the likely issues in dispute: _Yeoh Poh San & Anor v Won Siok Wan_ <span class="citation">[2002] SGHC 196</span>.
 Therefore, connecting factors material and relevant to the issues in dispute must be considered (at the first stage).
 Depending on the nature of the various causes of action and the defences, the court may give different weights to

 the various connecting factors.
 However, for determining the “unless question” in the second stage, all relevant circumstances of the case must be taken into account, including any legitimate personal or juridical advantages together with the connecting factors considered earlier in the first stage.
 Hence, the scope of inquiry during the second stage (if reached) becomes much wider than the first stage.